-With Twitter, YouTube, and other forms of social media, it is easier than ever for fans to engage with a property.
-Companies and studios are monetising this.
-I think back to the Nike ad about Colin Kaepernack sacrificing everything which was controversial itself, or the Gillette’s “The best a man can be” campaign.
+With Twitter, YouTube, and other forms of social media, it is easier than ever for fans to engage with a property, and companies and studios are monetising this.
+I think back to the Nike ad about Colin Kaepernack sacrificing everything, or the Gillette’s “The best a man can be” campaign.

 Suddenly, these products aren’t just about shoes that make you run faster or getting a clean shave.
 They are now a movement.